Diesel vs Gas Class A Under 40ft: Which Is More Reliable?

 The Reality of Diesel vs Gas in Smaller Class A Coaches

-You're absolutely right that most diesel pushers exceed 40 feet, and there's a good reason for this.
+Most owners make one critical mistake when choosing between diesel and gas Class A RVs under 40 feet—they assume diesel automatically means better reliability.
 Diesel engines excel in larger, heavier coaches where their torque advantage and fuel efficiency really shine.
 In the sub-40-foot category, the benefits become less pronounced, though they still exist.

 For your specific needs—family travel with towing capability under $100k—you'll find significantly more gas options that fit your criteria.
 The Ford F53 chassis with a V10 engine dominates this market segment and has proven quite reliable when properly maintained.